MX8Pro/anem/README.md

 ### Fonts

-The UI loads the bundled [Cairo](https://fonts.google.com/specimen/Cairo) font from `assets/fonts/Cairo-Regular.ttf` at startup and applies it to all widgets.
+The UI loads the bundled [Tajawal](https://fonts.google.com/specimen/Tajawal) font family from `assets/fonts` at startup and applies it to all widgets.
+Place the required `Tajawal-*.ttf` files in that folder.
+When packaging the application (e.g. with PyInstaller), these font files are included so the program uses Tajawal even when distributed as an `.exe`.
 If loading fails, standard system fonts are used.